-SEO friendly: WordPress is more SEO friendly than several any other blogging platform.
-To further enhance the effectiveness; you can use best-recommended WordPress SEO plugins to enhance your WordPress blog SEO.
+SEO friendly: WordPress is more SEO friendly than several other blogging platforms.
+To further enhance the effectiveness, you can use the best-recommended WordPress SEO plugins to improve your WordPress blog SEO.

 Customization: WordPress offers the most freedom to grow as per your potential and experiment with customization.
 It is a perfect solution for those who plan on expanding their blog with multiple contributors with varying levels of access.
-If you plan to launch an eCommerce site with your blog, there are dozens of plugins such as WooCommerce price calculator plugin developed by third parties to which calculates the price based on various measurements.
+For example, if you plan to launch an eCommerce site with your blog, dozens of plugins, such as the WooCommerce price calculator plugin developed by third parties, calculate the price based on various measurements.

 Monetization: Monetization with WordPress is relatively easy.
-Once you have achieved the minimum traffic as well as the required trust and respect, you can easily contact private advertisers and increase your potential to make money.
-Almost all major ad networks like Google AdSense, PropellerAds have launched dedicated plugins for WordPress blog.
+Once you have achieved the minimum traffic and the required trust and respect, you can quickly contact private advertisers and increase your potential to make money.
+Almost all major ad networks like Google AdSense and PropellerAds have launched dedicated plugins for WordPress blogs.

 Support: Since it is the most popular platform on the internet.
-There is free community support, and you will always find someone to help you out with any kind of challenge.
+There is free community support, and you will always find someone to help you out with any challenge.

 Cons of WordPress For Blogging

 URL: With a free version, you will get a crappy URL like myblogname.WordPress.com.
-Only $13 a year, users can upgrade to a custom domain name if they don’t want “.WordPress.com” in the URL.
+For only $13 a year, users can upgrade to a custom domain name if they don’t want “.WordPress.com” in the URL.

-Vulnerability: Unquestionably, the biggest disadvantage of WordPress is its security.
+Vulnerability: Unquestionably, the most significant disadvantage of WordPress is its security.
 Since WordPress is an Open Source platform, it is a prime target for hackers everywhere.

 WordPress Can be expensive: WordPress relies heavily on themes and plugins for customization.
-You can get a lot of them for free; they are often not safe and unreliable.
-If you want your blog to be unique and your visitors to have a great value, then you will need to buy a premium theme along with some useful plugins.
+You can get many of them for free; they are often not safe and unreliable.
+If you want your blog to be unique and your visitors to have great value, you will need to buy a premium theme and some useful plugins.

 Tumblr Overview :